 Rugby Club Zurich won the Swiss Cup for the first time in 2003.
 It was a fantastic day for the club, with all three teams (Mens A, Mens B, Womens) winning their respective national trophies.
 It was great to be a part of such a day.

-Our first stop was Rio and we had a great time there (as most people do…).
+Our first stop was Rio and it’s an understatement to say we had a great time there (as most people do…).
 The routine we got into was that we would go out sightseeing in the afternoon, meet up for dinner, party all night, sleep a few hours and then train for a few hours starting at 10am no excuses!
 We visited Copacobana and Ipanema beaches (Ipanema was our favourite), went to the top of Corcovado (the big Jesus statue on the mountain) and also up Sugarloaf Mountain one evening.

 We flew from Rio to Sao Paolo and headed to the island of Guaruja off the nearby coast.
 We stayed in a luxury hotel there on the beach, rented a yacht one afternoon to sail around the islands, and of course still trained every day.